endaaman/tym/README.md

 ## Configration

-When `$XDG_CONFIG_HOME/tym/config.lua` exists, it is executed with the table `config` defined.
-You can do configuration by modifying `config`.
+When `$XDG_CONFIG_HOME/tym/config.lua` exists, it is executed with the global table `config` defined.
+You can do configuration by modifying `config` table.
 For example you can write for

 ```lua
 config.height = 30